scigility/scigility.github.io/_news/sbdug-meetup-20190708.en.md

 ---

 ## 22nd Swiss Big Data User Group Meetup
-### Talks about Reinforcement Learning, Networking and Apéro
+### Talks about Reinforcement Learning & Revenue Forecasting, Networking and Apéro

 Scigility is proud to host the 22nd meetup of the Swiss Big Data User Group.
 Come join us for some interesting talks about reinforcement learning, network with other big data enthusiasts or just enjoy the apéro!